naknut/naknut/README.md

 Hello there! 👋

-I'm a Software developer based in San Francisco and I work for a software consultant agency called [@jayway](https://github.com/jayway).
+I'm a Software developer based in Stockholm and I work for a software consultant agency called [@jayway](https://github.com/jayway).
 My expertise (as you can probably tell from my repos) is iOS development.
 Mostly in Swift!

 Here are some quick things about me: